yarnpkg/berry/packages/gatsby/content/features/plugnplay.md

 ## The node_modules problem

-The way installs used to work was simple: when running `yarn install` Yarn would generate a `node_modules` directory that Node was then able to consume thanks to its builtin [Node Resolution Algorithm](https://nodejs.org/api/modules.html#modules_all_together).
+The way installs used to work was simple: when running `yarn install` Yarn would generate a `node_modules` directory that Node was then able to consume thanks to its built-in [Node Resolution Algorithm](https://nodejs.org/api/modules.html#modules_all_together).
 In this context, Node didn't have to know the first thing about what a "package" was: it only reasoned in terms of files.
 "Does this file exist here?
-No?
-Let's look in the parent `node_modules` then.
+No: Ok, let's look in the parent `node_modules` then.
 Does it exist here?
-Still no?
-Too bad...", and it kept going until it found the right one.
-This process was vastly inefficient, and for a lot of reasons:
+Still no: Ok ...", and it kept going until it found the right one.
+This process was vastly inefficient for several reasons:

 - The `node_modules` directories typically contained gargantuan amounts of files.
 Generating them could make up for more than 70% of the time needed to run `yarn install`.
-Even having preexisting installations wouldn't save you, as package managers still had to diff the existing `node_modules` with what it should have been.
+Even having preexisting installations wouldn't save you, as package managers still had to diff the contents of `node_modules` with what it _should_ contain.

-- Because the `node_modules` generation was an I/O-heavy operation, package managers didn't have a lot of leeways to optimize it much further than just doing a simple file copy - and even though we could have used hardlinks or copy-on-write when possible, we would still have needed to diff the current state of the filesystem before making a bunch of syscalls to manipulate the disk.
+- Because the `node_modules` generation was an I/O-heavy operation, package managers didn't have much leeway to optimize it beyond just doing a simple file copy - and even though it could have used hardlinks or copy-on-write when possible, it would still have needed to diff the current state of the filesystem before making a bunch of syscalls to manipulate the disk.

-- Because Node had no concept of packages, it also didn't know whether a file was _meant_ to be accessed, versus being available by the sheer virtue of hoisting.
+- Because Node had no concept of packages, it also didn't know whether a file was _meant_ to be accessed.
 It was entirely possible that the code you wrote worked one day in development but broke later in production because you forgot to list one of your dependencies in your `package.json`.

 - Even at runtime, the Node resolution had to make a bunch of `stat` and `readdir` calls to figure out where to load every single required file from.
-It was extremely wasteful, and was part of why booting Node applications took so much time.
+It was extremely wasteful and was part of why booting Node applications took so much time.

-- Finally, the very design of the `node_modules` folder was impractical in that it didn't allow package managers to properly dedupe packages.
-Even though some algorithms could be employed to optimize the tree layout (hoisting), we still ended up unable to optimize some particular patterns - causing not only the disk usage to be higher than needed, but also some packages to be instantiated multiple times in memory.
+- Finally, the very design of the `node_modules` folder was impractical in that it didn't allow package managers to properly de-duplicate packages.
+Even though some algorithms could be employed to optimize the tree layout ([hoisting](https://yarnpkg.com/advanced/lexicon#hoisting)), we still ended up unable to optimize some particular patterns - causing not only the disk usage to be higher than needed, but also some packages to be instantiated multiple times in memory.

 ## Fixing node_modules

-When you think about it, Yarn already knows everything there is to know about your dependency tree - it even installs it on the disk for you.
-So the question becomes: why is it up to Node to find where your packages are?
-Why isn't it the package manager's job to inform the interpreter about the location of the packages on the disk, and that any require call to package X by package Y is meant to resolve to version V?
-It's from this postulate that Plug'n'Play was created.
+Yarn already knows everything there is to know about your dependency tree - it even installs it on the disk for you.
+So, why is it up to Node to find where your packages are?
+Instead, it should be the package manager's job to inform the interpreter about the location of the packages on the disk and manage any dependencies between packages and even versions of packages.
+This is why Plug'n'Play was created.

-In this install mode (the default starting from Yarn 2.0), Yarn generates a single `.pnp.cjs` file instead of the usual `node_modules`.
-Instead of containing the source code of the installed packages, the `.pnp.cjs` file contains various maps: one linking package names and versions to their location on the disk, and another one linking package names and versions to their list of dependencies.
-By an ingenious use of those statically generated tables, and as long as this file is loaded within your environment (more on that in the next section), Yarn can instantly tell Node where to find any package it needs to access, as long as they are part of the dependency tree.
+In this install mode (the default starting from Yarn 2.0), Yarn generates a single `.pnp.cjs` file instead of the usual `node_modules` folder containing copies of various packages.
+The `.pnp.cjs` file contains various maps: one linking package names and versions to their location on the disk and another one linking package names and versions to their list of dependencies.
+With these lookup tables, Yarn can instantly tell Node where to find any package it needs to access, as long as they are part of the dependency tree, and as long as this file is loaded within your environment (more on that in the next section).

 This approach has various benefits:

-- Since we only need to generate a single text file instead of tens of thousands, installs are now pretty much instantaneous - the main bottleneck becomes the number of dependencies in your project rather than your disk performance.
+- Installs are now nearly instantaneous.
+Yarn only needs to generate a single text file (instead of potentially tens of thousands).
+The main bottleneck becomes the number of dependencies in a project rather than disk performance.

-- Installs are more stable and reliable due to reduced I/O operations, which are prone to fail (especially on Windows, where writing and removing files in batch may trigger various unintended interactions with Windows Defender and similar tools).
+- Installs are more stable and reliable due to reduced I/O operations.
+Especially on Windows (where writing and removing files in batches may trigger various unintended interactions with Windows Defender and similar tools), I/O heavy `node_modules` operations were more prone to failure.

 - Perfect optimization of the dependency tree (aka perfect hoisting) and predictable package instantiations.

 - The generated `.pnp.cjs` file can be committed to your repository as part of the [Zero-Installs](/features/zero-installs) effort, removing the need to run `yarn install` in the first place.

-- Faster application startup, because the Node resolution doesn't have to iterate over the filesystem hierarchy nearly as much as before (and soon won't have to do it at all!).
+- Faster application startup!
+The Node resolution doesn't have to iterate over the filesystem hierarchy nearly as much as before (and soon won't have to do it at all!).

 ## Initializing PnP

-As we mentioned, Yarn generates a single `.pnp.cjs` file that needs to be installed in your Node environment in order for Node to know where to find the relevant packages.
+Yarn generates a single `.pnp.cjs` file that needs to be installed for Node to know where to find the relevant packages.
 This registration is generally transparent: any direct or indirect `node` command executed through one of your `scripts` entries will automatically register the `.pnp.cjs` file as a runtime dependency.
-As a result, the following will work just as you would expect:
+For the vast majority of use cases, the following will work just as you would expect:

 ```json
 {